 Your personal brand statement will play a large role in your 30-second elevator pitch as a job seeker and career professional.
 Your entire elevator pitch will be a mini-presentation that you are able to give on the fly in response to those common questions “what do you do?” or “tell me about yourself?”

-With precision-like focus, an effective elevator pitch will immediately convey to the listener who you are as a professional, and will do it in a way that addresses not only your unique value proposition but does so in a manner that addresses the concerns of your listener.
+With precision-like focus, an effective elevator pitch will immediately convey to the listener who you are as a professional, and will do it in a way that addresses not only your unique value proposition but does so in a manner that addresses the concerns of your listener; similar to a sales pitch.

 Once you recognize that crafting an elevator pitch is essential, you might feel daunted at the prospect of creating and perfecting one.
 Our 5-step elevator pitch template will help.